chrisstaite/DoTe/README.md

 Run
 ---

-Currently there is no configuration system, so if you want to change anything you'll have to modify src/main.cpp.

 By default DoTe will listen on localhost port 53 and forward queries to 1.1.1.1 port 853 with hostname verification and certificate pinned.